emagiz/emdocs/mds/microlearning/advanced-create-your-systemmessage-edi.md

 eMagiz is able to transform messages from XML to EDI

 - Use the proper components to transform the message to the right EDI format
+- Leverage Flow Testing to see the actual outcome of an EDI message to help create the right System Message
 - Validate the XML structure before it's transformed to an EDI message (outgoing)
+- Transform the EDI message to XML before it's validated basedon the XML structure (incoming)

 ##### Solution